 If you’re looking for a sweet and crunchy pairing for your Mexican entrees, this Mexican dessert won’t disappoint.

 Give these delicious apple pie enchiladas a try for a dessert that’s both familiar and new.

 This Mexican twist on a classic features warm and cozy apple pie filling wrapped in soft tortillas and baked to perfection.

 Once these enchiladas come out of the oven, they’re drizzled with sweet caramel sauce, taking them to a whole new level of awesomeness.

 When it comes to heart-warming, soul-satisfying drinks, you deserve nothing but the best.

 The secret to this Mexican hot chocolate is that it’s made with love… and 100% unsweetened cocoa powder.

-Mix the cocoa powder with milk, cinnamon, and a bit of chili, and you’ll have a cozy hot chocolate that’s perfect for a cold or cloudy day.
+Mix the cocoa powder with milk, cinnamon, and a bit of chili, and you’ll have a hot, cozy Mexican hot chocolate with a kick.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?